Petar-23/SwapDex/README.md

    - $IDENTITY: the name of your node
    - $PASSWORD: the password file to unlock your account
    - $YOUR_COINBASE_ADDRESS: address of your account which generated in the previous step
    - $NETWORK_ID: the networkId.
-Mainnet: 88.
-Testnet: 89
+Mainnet: 7879.
+Testnet: 7880
    - $BOOTNODES: The comma separated list of bootnodes.
-Find them [here](https://docs.Sdxchain.com/general/networks/)
    - $WS_SECRET: The password to send data to the stats website.
-Find them [here](https://docs.Sdxchain.com/general/networks/)
    - $NETSTATS_HOST: The stats website to report to, regarding to your environment.
-Find them [here](https://docs.Sdxchain.com/general/networks/)
    - $NETSTATS_PORT: The port used by the stats website (usually 443)

 ##### Let's start a node